darktjm/gamesup/README.md

     Style FullScreen PositionPlacement, !Title, !Borders
     Style NoIconify UseStyle FullScreen, !Iconifiable

-Then, for each afflicted game, I find out the title, and add styles for those games, like so:
+Then, for each afflicted game, I find out the title (for those that don't iconify, it's in the title bar, and for those that do, I use `xwininfo -root -tree` to find it), and add styles for those games, like so:

     Style "Fell Seal" UseStyle FullScreen
     Style "7 Billion Humans" UseStyle NoIconify